-To prove that no protocol in time 1 exists, we assume there were such a protocol.
-In this protocol, the messages from the third party cannot depend on the contract, whereas the messages to the third party will not change the outcome of a subsequent verification since we do not allow 3-party verification.
+To prove that no protocol in time 1 exists, we assume there would be such a protocol.
+In this protocol, the messages from the third party cannot depend on the contract whereas the messages to the third party will not change the outcome of a subsequent verification since we do not allow 3-party disputes.
 Therefore, these messages can be omitted.
-The resulting protocol would be a two-message protocol, and we have already shown that those do not exist.
+The resulting protocol would be a two-message protocol where each message is a valid contract.
+If one player, say B, does not send its message, A must be allowed to recover to signed without any signed messages from B. This contradicts the unforgeability requirement.